coolcooljae/jira-rest/README.md

 jira-rest
 =========

-code related to using Atlassian JIRA REST APIs
+Python code related to using Atlassian JIRA REST APIs